YourWaifuIsShip/Azur-Lane-Guides/ALEN Tier Guide.md

   * If the fleet contains 4 or more USS ships, the entire fleet has a 12% chance to reduce incoming aircraft torpedo and bomb damage to 1.
   * Has a 3/3/2 loadout.

+* Recommended Loadouts:
+  * [General Purpose] F6F Hellcat; SB2C Helldiver; Ryusei (or 818 Swordfish if boss/es are too fast to land ANY hits); Hydraulic Catapult; Hydraulic Catapult
+  * [Poverty] F4U Corsair; SB2C Helldiver or JU87 Stuka; Tenzan (or Barracuda if boss/es are too fast to land ANY hits); Hydraulic Catapult; Hydraulic Catapult

 * Desc:
 >Boasting a statline rivaled only by that of Enterprise, graced by even more Efficient planes (especially her 140% Fighters), armed to the teeth with skills further boosting that statline, a squadron of DoT-inflicting torpedo bombers and a fleet-wide chance to outright negate incoming aircraft damage, she is meant to give even the Foxes (or W12's plane swarms) pause for thought - and manages to do so with gusto.
 What keeps her from true greatness is how strictly she enforces a specific compositon for your backline to make the most of her skills - US carriers only might not be a bad thing per se, but it severely limits your choices.
 Her second skill being susceptible to killsteals by allied carriers or AA, and her third skill being nigh-on useless in PvE, doesn't help matters either.